Xtro 3: Watch the Skies: Filming

 The filming title was just Watch the Skies, although it was understood that it would be released as an Xtro film.
 Photography took place across 36 days spread between September 26 and November 10, 1994, at several California locations.
 The story's island was primarily represented by the Iverson Movie Ranch in Chatsworth, with additional location work done at the Pölsa Rosa Ranch in Acton.
 The sets, such as the inside of the bunker inhabited by The Survivor, were built inside a warehouse in Burbank.
 Some further footage was also captured on boats off the coast.
 Paul Sammon and Andrew Divoff suffered cuts to their hands while filming at sea, while Virgil Frye's leg was injured by a squib and Sal Landi hurt his back.
 Bromley Davenport had more control over this installment's than its predecessor, and called it his favorite in the series, saying that whatever weaknesses the film may have were on him this time around.

 Release

 Pre-release

-Xtro 3 was promoted during the 1995 MIFED trade show in Milan, Italy, where it was represented by Showcase Entertainment.
+Xtro 3 was promoted during the 1995 MIFED (Mercato internazionale del film e del documentario) trade show in Milan, Italy, where it was represented by Showcase Entertainment.